richard-sebos/articles/CUPS-Samba/Article1/Intro_CUPS.md

 * It integrates cleanly with modern and legacy clients alike.
 * Foundation for more advanced topics like security, network segmentation, and user-tier access control in future articles.

----

-Would you like this formatted into Markdown with linkable headings and GitHub-style formatting for your blog?